Top Songs of 2014

 Newcomers Maddie & Tae cracked the list with their debut hit ‘Girl in a Country Song,’ while veterans like Kenny Chesney, Luke Bryan and Jason Aldean notched a song a little bit higher than the duo’s feisty introduction.
 The CMA Single of the Year comes in at No. 8, while one of country’s all-time greats dodges the competition to finish at No. 1.

 The Taste of Country Top Songs of 2014 list is determined using sales and radio airplay data, reader feedback and staff opinion.
-The final 10 songs will be published in December.
 Any song that spent the majority of its chart life in 2014 is eligible.

 Jamie Lynn Spears‘ debut country single gathered less airplay than any other song on this list of the top songs of 2014, but it left a big impact where it was played.
 Her personal, acoustic-driven ballad is heartbreaking in the best way possible.
 Sharp songwriting paired with an even-handed producer and a vocal performance that’s as passionate as any … that’s how you make great country music!

 Tim McGraw and Faith Hill have been intentional about when and how often they sing together.
-‘Meanwhile Back at Mama’s’ is their latest collaboration, and it’s as soul-satisfying as anything else they’ve recorded.
-The track -- a longing look over the shoulder at the simpler joys in life -- does what dozens, if not hundreds of others have attempted to do.
+‘Meanwhile Back at Mama’s’ is their collaboration from 2014, and it’s as soul-satisfying as anything else they’ve recorded.
+The track — a longing look over the shoulder at the simpler joys in life — does what dozens, if not hundreds of others have attempted to do.
 It’s nostalgic without feeling the slightest bit dusty.
 ‘Meanwhile Back at Mama’s’ is a perfect country song.